 Climate Change poses fundamental challenges regarding our relationship with nature and our relationships with each other.
 Our response to these challenges will have far reaching consequences over vast distances and even vaster timescales.
 More than any other environmental or social problem, climate change requires us to think and act according to the well known slogan, ‘Think Global, Act Local’.
 We must appreciate these issues on a global scale and, as individuals and communities, take action at the local level.

 One only needs to see the latest scientific data to be reminded that most currently observed indicators of climate change, such as temperature increase, sea level rise, ocean acidification and glacier and ice sheet melting, are tracking at or above the worst case projections of the Intergovernmental Panel on Climate Change.
-The causes and impacts of climate change from an Australian perspective have also been thoroughly discussed by the Australian Academy of Science in its August 2010 publication The Science of Climate Change: Questions and Answers.
+The causes and impacts of climate change from an Australian perspective have also been thoroughly discussed.
+An excellent resource to explore on these issues is the independent Climate Council.

 Our own responsibility for these global changes might not be immediately apparent.
 After all, it is often pointed out that Australia contributes ‘only’ around 1.5% of the world’s total annual Green House Gas emissions (GHG).
 Yet we emit more GHG per person than any other country in the world, almost three times more than the Italians, around six times more than the Chinese and a staggering 50 times more than most Indians and Africans.
 Here in Victoria our reliance on brown coal to produce electricity places us at the top of the world polluter’s ‘hall of infamy’.